seungwonpark/SunSpotTracker/README.md

 + Example : `python track.py 20160129 20160203 4`

 This will save images from [NASA Solar Dynamics Observatory](http://sdo.gsfc.nasa.gov) to `images/` directory.
 You can also select minimum time gap between images.

+Please refer to [Data Rights and Rules for Data Use](http://sdo.gsfc.nasa.gov/data/rules.php) and attribute as :

+> "Courtesy of NASA/SDO and the AIA, EVE, and HMI science teams."

 **Caution** : Time gap between downloaded images are **not identical** to the `hourgap` you typed. `hourgap` is just a minimum time gap between images.